Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 ### The Node System

-Nodes are fundumental to Godot, they are used for creating creating each element of a game.
+Nodes are fundamental to Godot, they are used for creating creating each element of a game.
 The Node2D created in our _Main.tscn_ is in fact a node.
 What makes nodes so special is the fact that they can be a child or a parent of another node.
 Right click on _Node2D_ in the _Scene_ panel and click on _Rename_.